Book Christopher “C.J.” Johnson

 In 2024 I became a Co-Host on The Thought Brothers Podcast.
 Click on the banner below to visit our official website.

-The Thought (Provoking) Brothers Podcast features three diverse men who rotate as Host and talk about relevant and current topics of interest to a diverse audience of men and women.
+The Thought Brothers Podcast features three diverse men who rotate as Host and talk about relevant and current topics of interest to a diverse audience of men and women.
 The Thought Brothers consists of William “Bill” Spivey, a retired FBI Special Agent, Christopher “C.J.”
-Johnson, a Social Media Commentator and Carlos Prillman, a Bank Manager.
+Johnson, a Social Media Commentator and Carlos Prillman, a Financial Analyst.

 Their goal is to: